Rinalpatel21/Happy-Customer-Analysis/README.md

 ## Insights and Recommendations
-- Enhance Courier Experience: Final touchpoint has the highest impact—train couriers, track ratings, and reward top performers to quickly boost customer satisfaction.
+- Enhance Courier Experience: Courier interaction is the final customer touchpoint and has the greatest impact on satisfaction.
+Improve communication and professionalism through training, track ratings, and reward top performers to quickly boost customer satisfaction.

 - Improve Delivery Reliability: Optimize routes, enable real-time tracking, and communicate delays proactively to build trust and reduce frustration.

 - Reduce Expectation Gaps: Align orders with expectations through better product info, real-time inventory, and early communication on substitutions.

 - Remove X6 Feature: “Ease of ordering” adds minimal predictive value (~8%) and can be removed without impacting model performance.
-Business Note: Low model impact ≠ low importance—app usability matters, but it doesn’t differentiate happy vs. unhappy customers in this dataset.
+Business Note: Low model impact ≠ low importance, app usability matters, but it doesn’t differentiate happy vs. unhappy customers in this dataset.